 If you are a prospective postdoctoral researcher, where there are specific calls that we want to support applicants for we will provide the details here.
 Or if you have identified a scheme and wish to work with us, please contact the Directors.

 SPERI can host established scholars during sabbatical and can sponsor grant applications for visiting academics.
 Where there are specific calls that we want to support applicants for we will provide the details here.
 Or if you have identified a scheme and wish to work with us, please contact the Directors.

 Leverhulme Visiting Professorships

 We are keen to support applications for Leverhulme Visiting Professorships.
 Visits may last for between 3 and 12 months, and tenures of 6 months or more can be spread over 2 or more visits.
-The next deadline for the scheme is 9 May 2019.
-Full information about the scheme is available here.
+Full information about the scheme including key deadlines is available here.
 If you would be interested in applying please contact the Directors.

 We wish to recruit an exceptional Research Associate to work on a new research project on paradigm change in economic theory and policy.
 The new Research Associate will help to develop this work, exploring the philosophical basis of economic theory, the practice of academic economics, and the possibility of a new paradigm.